microbit-matt-hillsdon/pxt-simx-sample/simx/README.md

 ### Set up for local MakeCode development

-1. **Get setup for local MakeCode development**

   Follow the instructions [here](https://github.com/microsoft/pxt-microbit#local-server-setup) to get setup for local MakeCode development, **with one important modification**: Because you will be creating a pull request for your extension registration, **fork the target repo** rather than simply cloning it.

 > [!IMPORTANT]
 > Where the linked instructions say to clone the `pxt-microbit` repo, you will _clone your fork_ of the `pxt-microbit` repo.

-2. **Run local MakeCode server**
+#### Run local MakeCode server

-    Ensure that you can successfully host the MakeCode editor locally by following the [instructions here](https://github.com/microsoft/pxt-microbit#running).
+  Ensure you can successfully host the MakeCode editor on localhost by following the [instructions here](https://github.com/microsoft/pxt-microbit#running).
 You should see MakeCode load in a browser, served from `http://localhost:3232`.

 > [!TIP]
-> You may have to restart `pxt serve` occasionally.
+> You may have to restart the MakeCode local server occasionally.
 After running it once, the essential packages will have been built.
 To skip rebuilding them on subsequent runs, add the __--just__ argument.
 >
 > Also, if you don't want `pxt serve` to open a new browser tab every time you start it, add the __--noBrowser__ argument.
 >